-Kaaterskill Falls Trail is a 1.3 mile heavily trafficked out and back trail located near Elka Park, NY that features a waterfall and is good for all skill levels.
+Kaaterskill Falls Trail is a 1.3 mile heavily trafficked out and back trail located near Elka Park, New York that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from April until October.
 Dogs are also able to use this trail.

 Directions from Hunter, NY: At the junction of SR 23A and Kaaterskill Creek, parking is uphill to the west.
 Walk back down hill to reach the trailhead on the north side of the road.